vladmalkov/DataCleaning_Task1/README.md

 Files y_train.txt and subject_train.txt were opened using read.csv and attached to the dataset with cbind() command.

-#Train y added
+Train y added
 a_y<-read.csv(file="./UCI HAR Dataset/train/y_train.txt",header=F)
 a<-cbind(a,y=a_y$V1)
-#Tran subject added
+Subject column added
 a_s<-read.csv(file="./UCI HAR Dataset/train/subject_train.txt",header=F)
 a<-cbind(a,Subject=a_s$V1)